dortania/OpenCore-Install-Guide/README.md

 * ACPI patches and SSDTs are applied to all operating systems.
 Adjust your SSDTs with `If (_OSI ("Darwin")) {}` or use [rEFind](http://rodsbooks.com/refind/) in conjunction with OpenCore.
 * Some systems require pure UEFI mode to boot.
 (This setting is commonly called "Windows 8/10 Mode" by motherboard manufacturers.)
 * Issues can occur if NVMe devices are set up as SATA devices in the BIOS.
+* OpenCore requires a version of macOS that supports a prelinked kernel, this means any installs of OS X 10.7 Lion or newer are supported with some later versions of OS X 10.6 Snow Leopard also having support.

 ## Hey why does this guide look quite similar to CorpNewt's Vanilla Guide?